microsoft/Reporting-Services/CustomSecuritySample/README.md

 The basic configurations needed for custom security extension are the same as previous releases.
 Following changes are needed in for web.config and rsreportserver.config present in the ReportServer folder.
 There is no longer a separate web.config for the reportmanager, the portal will inherit the same settings as the reportserver endpoint.

 To deploy the sample
+-	Copy the Logon.aspx page to the <install>\ReportServer directory.
 -	Copy Microsoft.Samples.ReportingServices.CustomSecurity.dll and Microsoft.Samples.ReportingServices.CustomSecurity.pdb to the <install>\ReportServer\bin directory.
+-	Copy Microsoft.Samples.ReportingServices.CustomSecurity.dll and Microsoft.Samples.ReportingServices.CustomSecurity.pdb to the <install>\Portal directory.
--	Copy Microsoft.Samples.ReportingServices.CustomSecurity.dll and Microsoft.Samples.ReportingServices.CustomSecurity.pdb to the <install>\RSWebApp\bin directory.
+-   Copy Microsoft.Samples.ReportingServices.CustomSecurity.dll and Microsoft.Samples.ReportingServices.CustomSecurity.pdb to the <install>\PowerBI directory.
+(This only needs to be done for Power BI Report Server.)

 If a PDB file is not present, it was not created by the Build step provided above.
 Ensure that the Project Properties for Debug/Build is set to generate PDB files.
--	Copy the Logon.aspx page to the <install>\ReportServer directory.

 Modify files in the ReportServer Folder
 -	To modify the RSReportServer.config file.